sbrl/skyliner/README.md

 function    | A function
 class       | A class
-namespace   | A namespace or other logical grouping element property    | A property on a class or object - e.g. a getter or setter heading     | A heading in some kind of text document (e.g. markdown)
+namespace   | A namespace or other logical grouping element object      | An object or table containing multiple values property    | A property on a class or object heading     | A heading in some kind of text document (e.g. markdown)